govscienceuseR/referenceExtract/README.md

 # citationExtract

-The citationExtract tool from govscienceuseR is designed to take unstructured PDF documents, feed them through the anystyle.io citation extraction software, and return tagged citation data.
-See [citationClassify vignette](http://htmlpreview.github.io/?https://github.com/govscienceuseR/citationClassify/blob/master/vignettes/sgma.html) for an example using California Groundwater Sustainability Plan documents.
+The citationExtract tool from govscienceuseR is designed to take PDF documents, feed them through the anystyle.io citation extraction software, and return tagged citation data.
+Anystyle probabilistically identifies and tags items in a PDF that look like a citation and assign them to citations features like 'author' and 'journal'.
+This packages uses and improves upon this existing software.

+See [citationExtract vignette](http://htmlpreview.github.io/?https://github.com/govscienceuseR/citationExtract/blob/master/vignettes/sgma.html) for an example using California Groundwater Sustainability Plan documents.

 ## Installation